CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step2.rst

 `Learning Center Home <http://learning.cyverse.org/>`_

-Your Workspace
+Your Workbench
 --------------

 **Description:**

-We have already integrated a couple of Docker Containers into the CyVerse Discovery Environment, and made them "Public" for everyone to use.
+We have integrated several Docker containers into the CyVerse Discovery Environment workbench |VICE| platform, and made them "Public" for anyone with a CyVerse account to use.

+We have also copied some of the NEON example data sets to the CyVerse Data Store, along with the completed ``.ipynb`` and ``.Rmd`` notebooks and ``.r`` scripts

 We're going to walk through the steps of starting an interactive analysis, using it, and shutting it down.